Goldorion/Fabric-Generator-MCreator/README.md

 How to install: Launch MCreator -> Open preferences -> Manage plugins -> Load Plugin -> Find your downloaded zip file -> **Restart MCreator**.

 ## Important Information
-- If you have created a workspace with an old version, you need to recreate one.
+-If you have created a workspace with an version older than 0.4.0, you need to create a new one since the workspace format has been changed.

 -To use the plugin, you need to have at least the second MCreator 2020.3 snapshots or newer.